JohanPlAr/chatPost/TESTING.md

 ### Django unit testing

-- All Urls tested resolves with correct view.
+- All Urls tested for resolving correct views.
 - All views tested for correct render and redirects
 - All views tested for unauthorized redirects
 - All crud tested for 403 redirects